RespiraWorks/Ventilator/pcb/rev1_export/archived-Altium-Version-RevA-work-in-progress/README.md

 The RespiraWorks Ventilator Mainboard PCB is a custom component that integrates the Cycle Controller, UI Computer, sensors, actuator drives, power supplies, filtering, and protection components.

-Note the the information below currently pertains to the Rev 1 PCB, done in Alitum.
-For the next rev, Rev A, the project is currently moving to KiCad for better accessibility.
-This Readme will transition over to supporting the new KiCad-based design as it develops.

-The exported complete Rev 1 files for manufacture can be found in the folder [rev1_export](rev1_export).

-The old Altium-based design files, including a snapshot of this readme, can be found in the folder [rev1_export/archived-Altium-Version-RevA-work-in-progress](rev1_export/archived-Altium-Version-RevA-work-in-progress)

 ## Contents